saucelabs/testcafe-reporter-prometheus-multi/README.md

 #### Why is the name so long?

 TestCafe requires all reporters to have `testcafe-reporter-` prefix, and `testcafe-reporter-prometheus` is [already taken](https://www.npmjs.com/package/testcafe-reporter-prometheus).

-#### Why is the package not owned by saucelabs in NPM?

-Same as above, all reporters must have `testcafe-reporter-` prefix. `@saucelabs/testcafe-reporter-` is no good. 😞

 #### Can I customize the metric names?